Ethan826/baseball/docs/event.md

 > info,usedh,false

 The presence or absence of pitch information is given.
-For some games, the bal-strike counts of the plays are shown, but no pitch detail is provided. (pitches, count or none):
+For some games, the ball-strike counts of the plays are shown, but no pitch detail is provided. (pitches, count or none):

 > [info,pitches,pitches]{style="font-family: monospace;"}